Tentative Weekly Schedule

 Week 14, Apr.
 15: Conferencing and trouble shooting

 Week 16, Apr.
-29: Final draft of research paper due!
+29: Final essay due on May 3rd!
 Finish your Twine game and wrap up the class.

 Week 17, May 6: Twine presentations (we will play your games this week)Final class!
-Journal 10: Respond to the Twine games you played.
+Final Journal: Respond to the Twine games you played.
 What did you enjoy the most and why?